[Startup Business Plan] How To Write A Business Plan For Your Startup

 In simple terms, a financial projection is a forecast/projection of future revenues and expenses.

-Financial projections are a must to incorporate in your business plan.
+financial projection for startup are a must to incorporate in your business plan.

 Its quite obvious that you won’t have any income statements, balance sheets, cash flow reports, etc. if your startup is not fully operational.